How Remote Patient Monitoring Can Improve Health Outcomes

 4. Unify a Fragmented Care Journey

+Another one of the key remote patient monitoring benefits is giving patients access to the right information at the right time.
 In the information age, people have access to a nearly unlimited amount of online medical content.
-The problem is, the information they access isn’t always right for them.
+The problem is, the information they access isn’t always useful.

 Some content comes from unreliable sources and may offer ineffective, or even dangerous, solutions.
 Other content, while more reliable, may not apply to patients’ circumstances.
 When patients come to their providers citing this information, they may be hesitant to move forward on a treatment plan that doesn’t align with it.